side-wave1

 Rosacea - Flushed Red Cheeks

-Rosacea, often recognized by flushed red cheeks, presents as painful boils or bumps on the face, mainly the cheeks or nose, alongside flushing.
-While its exact cause remains unknown, it’s speculated to arise from hereditary, environmental, and immune system factors.
-Often misdiagnosed as other skin ailments like acne, Rosacea may be accompanied by eye changes like watering or burning.
-Common triggers include hot drinks, spicy foods, and emotional changes.
-Treatment primarily involves topical and oral medications to modulate blood flow and reduce bumps, aiding in symptom management.
+Rosacea, often recognized by flushed red cheeks, presents as painful bumps or boils on the face—mainly on the cheeks or nose—along with frequent flushing.
+While the exact cause remains unknown, it is believed to result from a combination of hereditary, environmental, and immune system factors.
+Often misdiagnosed as other skin conditions like acne, rosacea may also be accompanied by eye symptoms such as watering or burning.
+Common triggers include hot drinks, spicy foods, and emotional stress.
+Treatment primarily involves topical and oral medications to regulate blood flow and reduce bumps, helping manage the symptoms effectively.

 Read More